AvoDerm Kitten Food Review

 The second ingredient is chicken fat (preserved with mixed tocopherols).
 Fat is an important part of your cats diet, chicken fat in particular is an outstanding source of omega-6 fatty acids.

-The third ingredient is ground whole brown rice.
-Ground whole brown rice is naturally rich in fiber and various minerals including manganese, phosphorus, and magnesium.
-Relative to other grains, ground whole brown rice is easy to digest.
+The third ingredient is ground brown rice.
+Ground brown rice is naturally rich in fiber and various minerals including manganese, phosphorus, and magnesium.
+Relative to other grains, ground brown rice is easy to digest.

 The fifth ingredient is pea.
 Peas are starchy members of the legume family.
 Other than carbohydrates, peas are notably high in plant based protein and various vitamins and minerals.